awpala/my-omscs-notes/cs-6290/12-cache-review.md

 Because this is a write operation, on populating the cache with the data for `C`, the processor will also correspondingly set the dirty bit to `1`.

-At this point, the dirt bit for every line in the cache simply indicates whether or not the line was ever written since being last brought into the cache.
+At this point, the dirty bit for every line in the cache simply indicates whether or not the line was ever written since being last brought into the cache.

 <center>
 <img src="./assets/12-078.png" width="650">